Welcome

 Reasonable Adjustments in Practice

 Solicitors must anticipate and plan for the needs of disabled clients and employees.
-Adjustments might include providing documents in accessible formats, step-free access, or flexible working arrangements.
+Adjustments might include providing documents in accessible formats, step-free access, flexibility over appointment times and formats, adjusted targets, alternative equipment or reallocation of non-essential duties.

 A visually impaired client asks for correspondence in large print.
 The firm refuses, saying it is too much trouble.
 Is this lawful?